Models (and their sub-models) in detectron2 are built by

 from detectron2.modeling import build_model model = build_model(cfg) # returns a torch.nn.Module

-To load an existing checkpoint to the model, use
+See below for how to load an existing checkpoint to the model and how to use the

 .pth format, as well as the

 See API doc

 for more details about its usage.

 The model files can be arbitrarily manipulated using

 Each dict corresponds to one image and the required keys